 Many parents are on the hunt for the perfect 20” kid’s bike.
 Potentially this is the first geared bike that will give their kid the ability to go further, more efficiently.
 The Woom 4 is one of the best-reviewed kid’s 20” bikes on the market currently.
 In this article and the video above I’m going to dig into the features of the Woom 4 and help you decide if it is for you.

 I have sold dozens of Woom 4 and it is ranked in my top 3 all-around 20” kid’s bikes next to the Prevelo Alpha 3 and the Cannondale Quick.
 The Woom 4 is 479 dollars and weighs in around 16 lbs.
-Other popular kids bikes in this category include the Woom OFF 4
+Other popular kids bikes in this category include the Woom OFF 4, the mountain bike cousin of the Woom 4, which weighs in at 17.2 lbs, the Prevelo Alpha 3 at 19 lbs, the Cannondale Quick at 20 lbs, and the Cleary Owl 3 speed is 22 lbs.

 The Woom 4 is light and weight is one of the key details of kids bikes that are often overlooked.
 Some kids’ bikes weigh more than 1/2 of the kid’s weight, can you imagine riding a bike that heavy?